tezos/tezos-mirror/docs/introduction/howtorun.rst

 endorse.
 Other than being a missed opportunity for them, this has also negative consequences on the network.
 Missing baking or endorsing slots slows down the network, as it is necessary to wait some time for the baker at the next priority to bake, and also some other time for each missed endorsing slot.
-Besides, missed endorsements also makes the chain more susceptible to forks.
+Besides, missed endorsements also make the chain more susceptible to forks.
-Running out of funds can happen if a delegate is *over-delegated*, that is if the amount of rolls it was delegate is disproportionate with respect to its available funds.
+Running out of funds can happen if a delegate is *over-delegated*, that is if the delegated amount is disproportionate with respect to its available funds.

 It is in the interest of every delegator to make sure a delegate is